MoonPoet/xaprb-src/content/about.md

 [Twitter](http://twitter.com/xaprb), [LinkedIn](http://www.linkedin.com/in/xaprb),
 [Keybase](https://keybase.io/xaprb), and [Signal](https://whispersystems.org/).

-I'm private about my personal life, but I try to be an open book about who I am and what I believe.
-I wrote this page to help you learn what's beneath the surface.
+I'm private about my personal life, but I try to be an open book about who I am.
+I wrote this page to help you learn what makes me tick.

 ### My Personality and Behaviors